 It’s able to use that power to help you tow up to 1,500 pounds.
 Your SUV will know precisely when to shift to manage that extra cargo, too.
 The engine works alongside an 8-speed Electronically Controlled Automatic Transmission with intelligence (ECT-i).

-The Honda CR-V also has a towing capacity of 1,500 pounds, but it can’t muster as much power or manage it as efficiently.
+The 2019 Honda CR-V also has a towing capacity of 1,500 pounds, but it can’t muster as much power or manage it as efficiently.
 There are two available engines.
 Both work with a Continuously Variable Transmission (CVT).
-The most powerful option is a 1.5L 4-cylinder engine that gets just 190 horsepower and 179 lb-ft of torque.
+The most powerful option is an available 1.5L 4-cylinder engine that gets just 190 horsepower and 179 lb-ft of torque.